eslint/cn.eslint.org/docs/rules/no-void.md

     return undefined;
 })();

-// will throw TypeError is ES5+
+// will throw TypeError in ES5+
 (function(){
     'use strict';
     undefined = 1;